Esri/calcite-maps/README.md

-NOTE: This project is depreciated and no longer maintained.
-It is not recommended for future development.
+> NOTE: This project is depreciated and is not recommended for future development.
+It will be replaced with a newer version.
+Coming soon!

 # Calcite Maps
 A theme for [Bootstrap](https://www.getbootstrap.com) for designing, styling and creating modern map apps.